Click on the file to download the resource you need.

 Please follow instructions provided by your treating clinician and wear as prescribed to achieve optimum results.
 You may have to seek help with donning and doffing your garment and your treating clinician should be made aware of this.

-Although Jobskin® Classic garments are resilient to most creams and oils, please note the following as some creams may damage the fabric, reduce the elasticity and the effectiveness of your pressure garment.
+Although Jobskin® Corsets are resilient to most creams and oils, please note the following as some creams may damage the fabric, reduce the effectiveness of your garment.

 - Avoid using creams containing wax, paraffin or petroleum